netket/netket/docs/api/sampler.md

 ## Abstract Classes

-Below you find a list of all abstract classes defined in this module, from which you can inherit if you want to define new hilbert spaces.
+Below you find a list of all abstract classes defined in this module, from which you can inherit if you want to define new samplers spaces.

 ```{eval-rst}
 .. currentmodule:: netket.sampler